 This daily session offers a format for residents to discuss with the faculty newly admitted patients and follow-up of interesting and complex cases.
 It gives the residents a perspective on the variety of illnesses in the hospital each day and the opportunity to discuss in-depth specific educational topics.

 This is a weekly, one-hour conference that is available to all pediatric faculty and residents.
 A wide variety of topics pertinent to general pediatrics are covered.
 These sessions are given by a combination of outside speakers and faculty within the department.
-At the end of the year, there is a Grand Rounds where the seniors present their Scholarly Project during a poster session.

 Pediatric residents participate in 3-5 simulated crisis management scenarios per academic year as part of our Crisis Management Program with Simulation Program.
 We created 15 different emergent scenarios that require residents to demonstrate skills in airway management and intubation, cardiac arrest and CPR, arrhythmia management and defibrillation, shock management, seizure management, needle thoracostomy, and more.
 These sessions include an orientation, the session itself, and a debriefing period.
 Assessment of knowledge, patient care, systems based practice, communication and team dynamics are completed by the team about themselves and the experience.
 The faculty preceptors and nurses involved also complete evaluations that are available to the resident for review.